wget http://kb.sp.parallels.com/Attachments/kcs-19590/chroot_update.zip # unzip chroot_update.zip # chmod +x chroot_update.sh # ./chroot_update.sh --help

 # cp -a /etc/php.ini /etc/php.d /var/www/vhosts/chroot/etc

 Note: Paths to configuration files may be different depending on your operating system.
-For example, on default Plesk installation on Debian loaded configuration file is stored in /etc/php5/cli/php.ini .
-And additional .ini files are stored in /etc/php5/cli/conf.d instead of /etc/php.d.
+For example, on a default Plesk installation on Debian, the loaded configuration file is stored in /etc/php5/cli/php.ini .
+Additional .ini files are stored in /etc/php5/cli/conf.d instead of /etc/php.d.

 Note: If the domain is set up to use PHP as a CGI/FastCGI application, it is better to omit this step, as php.ini is managed by Plesk.
 To adjust PHP settings, go to Websites & Domains tab > domain > PHP Settings tab.

 You may run the following command if changes are not required for all domains: